jhpyle/docassemble/_docs/functions.md

   [Twilio] phone number, you do not need to set this parameter.
 This will determine which [Twilio] phone number will be used to send the text.
+* `dry_run` can be set to `True` if you want to do a "dry run" of the SMS sending process.
+You would use this if you wanted to make sure that all of the variables `send_sms()` needs are defined before you actually send the SMS message.
+The default is `False`.

 When the recipients are [`Individual`]s or [`Person`]s, the `mobile_number` attribute will be used, but only if it already exists.